sharovatov/teamlead/articles/happiness.md

 Developers are pressed for time when they have estimates, deadlines, sprints.

-Very rarely there’s a rational reason to have deadlines in software development, and even more, estimations at all.
-I would suggest you read [my article](estimations_en.md) or watch [my talk](https://www.youtube.com/watch?v=tqoJOEjeAEw) on the topic.
+Very rarely, there’s a rational reason to have deadlines in software development, and even more, estimations at all.
+I suggest you read [my article](estimations_en.md) or watch [my talk](https://www.youtube.com/watch?v=tqoJOEjeAEw) on the topic.

 There’s also a good book [#NoEstimates](http://noestimatesbook.com) which explains how to meet goals without imposing time pressure on the developers.